“”

 I see this happen after Mother’s Day, Valentine’s Day, birthdays, and yes, Christmas.
 A woman will say “it’s not that I wanted something wildly expensive, I just wanted something that felt really thoughtful”.
 Yet in many cases (especially when the gift-giver is a man), they’re made to feel guilty for not being satisfied with what they receive.

-But here’s the thing: Nobody is a naturally good gift giver”.
+But here’s the thing: Nobody is a "naturally good gift giver".

-Women tend to be better at gift-giving — not because we were simply born with this innate ability to choose a bespoke gift for everyone on our lists, but because we’ve been socialized to spend a lot of time and emotional energy on thinking about other people’s wants and needs.
+Women tend to be better at it, sure — not because we were simply born with this innate ability to choose a bespoke gift for everyone on our lists, but because we’ve been socialized to spend a lot of time and emotional energy on thinking about other people’s wants and needs.

 Gift-giving is work.
 Yes, it’s often a labor of love, but it’s labor all the same.
 It takes time and effort to think about a gift that is tailored to the recipient, procure said gift, wrap it and present it — and too often, all this labor falls solely on women.